ldobbelsteen/docker-wireguard/README.md

-# Docker Wireguard
+# Docker WireGuard
-Dockerized Wireguard setup intended for personal VPN use.
-A Wireguard-ready kernel on the host is required (Linux version 5.6 and up or a patched one).
+Dockerized WireGuard setup intended for personal VPN use.
+A WireGuard-ready kernel on the host is required (Linux version 5.6 and up or a patched one).

 ## Building
 There is a Dockerfile present in this repo to build an image.
 This can be done using the following command.